It may be one of the most powerful things you can do for personal and societal liberty.

-Is it the install?
-Linux is actually super easy to install.
-It is possible to get confused about all the options, but if you are not confident let me assure you that not only is Linux easy to install, but you can actually leave your Windows in place and install Linux as a boot up choice.
+If you are not confident, let me assure you that not only is Linux easy to install, you can actually leave your Windows in place and install Linux as a bootup choice.
 In other words, you can boot to Windows or Linux at startup.

 You can also just wipe your Windows and let Linux have your whole system (probably recommended, but I am biased).